ENGL 330 / ENGL 512: Medieval Literature

 The Human Side of God III / Liturgical Drama I:

-Reread general background information on the Fifteenth Century (NA 13-14) and read carefuly the headnotes to the York Play of the Crucifixion (NA 398-- but don't read that play itself) and on mystery plays (NA 406-7), as well as the headnote to the Second Shepherds' Play (NA 407-8).
-Know the theatrical meaning of the term "mystery" or "mystery play," what a typical cycle of mysteries consisted of, what a guild was (and its relevance to medieval theater), and the dual function of the mystery plays (see NA 407 and below).
-Know approximate dates when Mystery cycles were performed (NA 406) and when the "Wakefield Master" was active (NA 407).
-Note that the Wakefield Master was active in the last quarter of the 15th century; we will use ca. 1475 as the approximate date of composition for the Second Shepherds' Play.
-Know correct terms for and be able to describe the stanzaic form of the Second Shepherds' Play (NA 408).
+Reread general background information on the Fifteenth Century, NA 17-19, paying close attention to the paragraph beginning "Social, economic and literary life. . . " (NA 18).
+Read carefully the headnote concerning the York Play of the Crucifixion (NA 439 -- but no need to read the play itself) and on mystery plays (NA 447-49), as well as the headnote to the Second Shepherds' Play (NA 449).
+Know the theatrical meaning of the term "mystery" or "mystery play"; what a typical cycle of mysteries consisted of; what a guild was (and its relevance to medieval theater); and the dual function or purpose of the mystery plays, which were written and performed to teach and to entertain (cf. Aristotle's description of the function of poetry as "To teach and to delight," or the criteria Harry Bailey establishes for judging the best tale in the Canterbury Tales: the one which contains "best sentence and most solas," GP 800).
+Know approximate dates when Mystery cycles were performed (NA 447-49) and what is meant by the "Wakefield Master" (NA 449).
+Note that the Wakefield Master was active ca. 1475, the approximate date we will use for the Second Shepherds' Play.
+(This "ca. [around] 1475" splits the difference between two different date ranges assigned to the play in the NA, where it is dated "ca.1450-1475" on the timeline at NA 28, and "last quarter of the fifteenth century" in the headnote, NA 449).
+Know correct term for and be able to describe the stanzaic form of the Second Shepherds' Play (NA 449): "thirteeners" are 13-line rhyming stanzas with the rhyme scheme ABAB ABAB CDDDC, in which the first "C" rhyme line is frequently shorter than the other lines (similar to the "bob" in Sir Gawain and the Green Knight).

 "Mystery Plays" are dramatized scripture.
-They were used to teach salvation history to the illiterate masses who did not understand Latin, the language of the Church, and therefore could not read it for themselves.
+They were used to teach salvation history to the illiterate masses who did not understand Latin, the language of the Church, and could not have read scripture for themselves even if it were available in vernacular translations.
 (Recall that even the literate in a pre-print, manuscript culture did not have the easy access to books which we do today.
 Manuscripts were expensive and relatively scarce.
 Most lay people, even those who knew Latin, did not have copies of scripture to read and study on their own.)
-Unlike the theater of later periods, medieval Mystery Plays were NOT primarily presented as entertainment-- they were pedagogical tools not unlike sermons.
+Unlike the theater of later periods, medieval Mystery Plays were NOT primarily presented as entertainment -- they were pedagogical tools not unlike sermons.
 But the effectiveness of a sermon depends in large part on the ability of the preacher to engage the interest of his audience.
 Dramatizations have the advantage of being lively and engaging.
-Since Mystery Plays were performed in the streets by ordinary citizens (the Guilds), not professional actors or priests, they doubly engaged their audience: those who performed in them must have felt a part of the stories they were enacting, while the audience witnessed biblical narratives "coming to life" with a very familiar and human face.
+Since Mystery Plays were performed in the streets by ordinary citizens (the Guilds, trade groups something like a modern trade union crossed with a civic organization like the Rotary Club).
+Since the actors were the audience-members' neighbors and friends, not professional actors or priests, it can be assumed that mystery plays doubly engaged their audience: those who performed in them must have felt a part of the stories they were enacting, while the audience witnessed biblical narratives "coming to life" with a very familiar and human face.
 While Mystery Plays were undoubtedly fun to watch, the underlying purpose was serious: to engage the interest and understanding of the audience in order to help them be better Christians.
 Medieval theater is thus very different in its purpose from the theater of the Renaissance (and beyond), when plays were performed by troupes of professional actors whose primary goal was to support themselves by ENTERTAINING ticket-buyers.

 Mystery plays came in CYCLES: a series of plays which together were meant to present ALL OF SACRED HISTORY, from the Creation of the world through the End of Time (the Last Judgment), with particular emphasis on human history: the Fall of mankind (Adam and Eve eat the apple in the Garden of Eden) and the consequences of that Fall (other Old Testament stories illustrating man's sin or prefiguring redemption; ex: Noah's Ark); the way Original Sin was redeemed through the Nativity, Incarnation and Passion of Christ (source: New Testament and apocrypha for, e.g., the Harrowing of Hell); finally, the end of the world, when humanity rises from the dead to face the Last Judgment.

-Our first primary reading is the dramatization of the Creation of the World and Fall of Man from the mystery cycle known as the N-Town Plays (.PDF file, 5 pp., on e-reserve in the Library Resources section of Blackboard); on the N-Town plays, see NA 14, 4067.
+Our first primary reading is the dramatization of the Creation of the World and Fall of Man from the mystery cycle known as the N-Town Plays (.PDF file, 5 pp., on e-reserve in Polylearn); on the N-Town plays, see NA 18 and 447.

 Note that the Second Shepherds' Play is not the play of the "Second Shepherd" (i.e. Gib); rather, it is the second of two "Shepherds' Plays," the first being a conventional retelling of Christ's Nativity and the adoration of the Shepherds.
 Given that the scriptural account of the Nativity is already covered by the first "Shepherds' Play," why might the Wakefield Master see fit to include this second "Shepherds' Play" in his mystery cycle?